 Spreadsheet time tracking utilizes a template on tools such as Google Sheets or Microsoft Excel.
-We offer a simple way to do this through free templates in our time card and time sheets article.
-This is similar to manual time tracking, where the employee enters their time into a spreadsheet but offers mathematical features to provide better accuracy.
+This is similar to manual time tracking, where the employee enters their time into a spreadsheet, but offers mathematical features to provide better accuracy.
 A spreadsheet can be shared online with managers and supervisors for time checking and approval.

 Both Google Sheets and Microsoft Excel offer time sheet templates that automatically calculate total hours, regular hours, and overtime hours.
 They can also help track the efficiency and productivity of teams within your organization.

-Wall-mounted time clocks are suitable for businesses such as factories or warehouses where all employees are in-house and required to log their time when they arrive, leave for breaks or lunch, and when they leave for the day.
+Wall-mounted time clocks are suitable for businesses such as factories or warehouses.
+These typically have employees that are in-house and required to log their time when they arrive, leave for breaks or lunch, and leave for the day.

-An advantage to the company is that it clearly understands the hours each employee physically worked, so it pays accordingly.
+With a wall-mounted time clock, the company clearly understands the hours each employee physically worked, so it pays accordingly.
 A disadvantage is that this system only works for employees physically in an office or factory and does not account for remote employees.
-Wall-mounted time clocks can be purchased on Amazon or at most office supplies stores and can cost anywhere from $100 to upwards of $1,000.
+Wall-mounted time clocks can be purchased on Amazon or at most office supplies stores and can cost anywhere from $100 to upward of $1,000.

 “Punching a clock” is a term used by businesses wherein employees physically log their time by punching a time sheet into a wall-mounted time clock.

 - Process payroll accurately: To accurately calculate payroll, you must know each employee’s salary or time worked per pay period.
-Time sheets help employers by tracking work hours, paid time off, and accruals for processing payroll.
+Time sheets also help by tracking paid time off and accruals.
 Automated time tracking can streamline your payroll process by reducing time sheet errors.
 It can also eliminate the need for a large payroll department.

 - Monitor employee attendance: Recorded time serves as an attendance-keeping method for your employees.
 Based on the hours logged, you will be able to determine if an employee worked their full scheduled workweek, took paid time off, or was short on hours.
 Time tracking can also give a clear view of how long it takes employees to get tasks completed.
-Managers can then better calculate future tasks and team scope.
+Managers can then better manage employees by calculating future tasks and team scope.

 - Stay compliant with labor laws: The Fair Labor Standards Act (FLSA) requires all employers to track the time of their hourly employees.
-While the FLSA does not require a particular form for record-keeping, data must be kept on all nonexempt employees showing their total hours worked daily and weekly, wages paid, and overtime earnings.
+While the FLSA does not require a particular form for record-keeping, data must be kept on all non-exempt employees (whether salaried or hourly) showing their total hours worked daily and weekly, wages paid, and overtime earnings.
 A common form of noncompliance is due to inaccurate recordkeeping.
 Using software to track time and attendance can reduce errors and prevent costly legal issues that may arise.